Script Annotations

 @script()

-The parent outputs directory, /hera/outputs by default, can be set by the user.
-This is done by adding:
+The outputs directory, /tmp/hera-outputs by default, can be set by the user.
+This is done through the global_config: